Lodewikus/b2b-api/README.md

 # Create API endpoint

 An Azure AD App registration must be done for the api endpoint, that is, the app that will **receive** the api call from a third party app or system.
 It is not necessary to register the calling system or app.
 There is nothing in the App Registration that links the receiving application to the App Registration, even if that app is hosted in Azure.
 Instead, the receiving app must contain code to explicitly validate the token from the incoming caller.
-See "Explanation of token validation" further down in this readme.
+See [Explanation of Token validation](#explanation-of-token-validation) further down.

 1. Use Azure AD authentication for one API, and no authentication for a second API in the same app
 2. Use HTTPS for one API and HTTP for a second API in the same app